i183x/Investment-Calculator-Web-App/README.md

 2. Click the "Calculate" button to see the calculated net amount and total profit after the specified investment duration.

+Explore the [live demo](https://sip-cagr-calculator.onrender.com) for a hands-on experience.
+(Currently depricated due to $charges.)

 ## File Structure

 - **app.py:** The main Python script containing the Flask application and investment calculation logic.